 Vibrant and inviting, Bangkok in Thailand is a great city to explore as a family.
 Adults and children alike will have a rich experience spending three days in this bustling, colorful metropolis, where modern-day life thrives in tandem with ancient traditions.

-If you have just 72 hours in the city, here are my top recommendations for things to see and do in Bangkok with kids:
+If you have just 72 hours in the city, here are my top recommendations for things to see and do in Bangkok with kids, plus insider tips to make your time in this fascinating city less stressful and more enjoyable:

 Be immediately impressed, humbled, and immersed in Thai history and culture by visiting the city’s most famous landmark, the Grand Palace, on your first morning.
 Make your way to Sathorn Pier via the BTS (exit at the Saphan Taksin station), and hop aboard the Chao Praya Express Boat to Chang Pier.
 For a more private and pleasant ride, hire your own long boat to take you directly from Sathorn Pier to Chang Pier at a marginally higher cost.
 The Grand Palace, once the home of the Thai King, the Royal Court, and the administrative seat of the government, will delight younger audiences with its colorful architecture, golden spires, meticulously-maintained gardens, and impressive murals.
 Inside the palace, you’ll find the Temple of Wat Phra Kaew (Temple of the Emerald Buddha), which is home to a greatly revered Buddha that dates back to the 14th century.